Welcome to Viral Marketing: Decoding the Viral Loop

-After the success of games like Candy Crush and FarmVille many firms have taken to viral marketing on Facebook and other social media websites.
+After the success of games like Candy Crush and FarmVille many firms have taken to word of mouth and viral marketing on Facebook and other social media websites.
+Companies have realized that it's word of mouth marketing that ultimately lends authenticity to a viral message.

-Yet, will viral marketing approach work for other products, as well?
+Yet, will viral marketing approach work for other products?

 When we look at research studying this phenomenon we find that they provide either descriptive accounts of particular initiatives, or, advice based on anecdotal evidence.
 What is missing is an analysis of viral marketing that highlights systematic processes that results in predictable desired outcomes.